• Skip to primary navigation

 • Organic Tomato sauce: A tomato naturally has three flavors: sweetness, acidity, and umami.
 The trick to a flavorful tomato sauce is to balance or accentuate those three flavors.
 I buy a sugar-free brand of tomato sauce made only from tomatoes.

-• Organic Fire-Roasted Tomatoes: Fire-roasted tomatoes tend to be sweeter than fresh, canned, or cooked tomatoes.
+• Organic Fire-Roasted Tomatoes: Fire-roasted tomatoes are sweeter than fresh, canned, or cooked tomatoes.
 Being charred by the fire brings out the natural sugars in the fruit and contrasts them perfectly with the smoky flavor from the fire.

 • Italian Seasoning: Italian seasoning is a blend of herbs present in Italian seasoning, usually consisting of basil, oregano, rosemary, thyme, and marjoram, with other herbs and spices sometimes making an appearance

-• Hungarian Paprika: Hot paprika is the Hungarian variety of paprika and is generally accepted as superior to the rest.
-In Hungarian cuisine, Hungarian paprika is used as a primary flavoring method instead of simply adding color to a dish.
+• Hungarian Paprika/Paprika: Hot paprika is the Hungarian variety of paprika and is generally accepted as superior to the rest.
+Hungarian cuisine uses Hungarian paprika as a primary flavoring method instead of simply adding color to a dish.
 Therefore, it is most commonly found in classic dishes like goulash.
+Or choose paprika instead for a less spicy option.

 • Soy Sauce: Soy sauce adds another layer of umami flavor and saltiness.

-• Vegan Worchestershire Sauce: I used Amy's Vegan Worchestershire Sauce.
+• Vegan Worcestershire Sauce: I used Amy's Vegan Worcestershire Sauce.

 • Organic Vegetable Broth: I buy organic vegetable broth in bulk at Costco.